orenmel/word2parvec/README.md

 NOTE: The word2parvec toolkit is provided 'AS IS' with no warranty whatsoever.

 word2parvec is a toolkit that learns paraphrase vector (parvec) representations for word meanings in context.
-The model is described in the following paper:
+The model is described in the following paper (please cite if using this toolkit):

 Oren Melamud, Ido Dagan, Jacob Goldberger.
 Modeling Word Meaning in Context with Substitute Vectors.
 NAACL, 2015.
-Please cite this paper if using this toolkit.

 This readme file explains how to use the toolkit.
 The procedure includes the following steps:

 SETUP

 	1. Preprocessing the learning corpus
 	2. Learning an n-gram language model from the corpus
 	3. Extracting sentential contexts from the corpus for all target words